jimdavis1/Viral_Annotation/README.md

 As described above, the JSON file that contains information about the features also contains information about copy number of features and contigs.
 The quality tool assess the the following things:<br>

 1. The number of ambigous bases per contig
-2. The number of expected segments (based on non-variable features)
+2. The number of expected segments
 3. The length of each segment relative to what is expected
 3. The number of expected occurrences of each non-variable feature
 4. The legnth of each non-variable feature<br><br>

-Currently, the tool mostly looks for CDS features, but it does also look for mat_peptides in the Filoviridae.
+Currently, the tool mostly looks for CDS features, but it looks for some mat_peptides in the Filoviridae.

 The output is two tables: one is a contig report and the other is a feature report.
 If any given contig or feature causes the genome quality to be "poor" the reason for the call is provided.